slynickel/doc-site-atwood-bar-crawl/docs/index.md

 * Is there an RSVP, who is invited?
     * Anyone is invited.
 No RSVP required, if you want to text Nick to let him know you are coming that would cool.
 * How will I know where to go at X time?
-    * I plan on putting a link to my current google location on the day of: [See my live location here!].
-I've tested this a little bit an it appears to work pretty well.
-Also feel free to text me to find out where we are.
+    * We will be at One Barrel from at least 2-245pm.
+Feel free to text me to find out where we are.
 I should be capable of responding to texts until at least 5 or 6pm.
 * Is this a formal thing with any of the bars listed?
     * Nope.
 Completely informal.
 I don't anticipate enough people to require any sort of planning.
 * What are we going to do for 5 hours?